isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-03-20-Second-Reading-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-on-Legal-Profession-Amendment-Bill-2018.md

 <ol start="28">
-<li>Second: Currently, the Law Society Council is only able to apply interest, dividends and other accretions of capital arising from the Compensation Fund<sup>[19]</sup> which consists of contributions from solicitors, to purchase and maintain a library for its members’ use.
+ <li><u>Second</u>: Currently, the Law Society Council is only able to apply interest, dividends and other accretions of capital arising from the Compensation Fund<sup>[19]</sup> which consists of contributions from solicitors, to purchase and maintain a library for its members’ use.

 <ol style="list-style-type: lower-alpha">
 <li>Clause 19 of the Bill makes amendments to provide Council with greater flexibility to use such interest, dividends and other accretions of capital towards a wider range of worthwhile causes.</li>